Jacob Lomranz: Biography

 Jacob Lomranz was born in Leipzig, Germany.
-But in 1939, His family was forced to leave the country, where they lived in the Japanese Controlled Shanghai until February 1949, when they immigrated to Israel.
+Lomranz's family fled the country in 1939 under the growing threat of Nazism.
+The family lived in Japanese-controlled Shanghai until February 1949, when they emigrated to Israel.

-He received his B.A. in psychology and philosophy from Tel Aviv University in 1965, and then went to get his Ph.D. in clinical psychology at Duke University in 1971.
-He spent most of his professional career at Tel Aviv University, where he eventually became a professor and developed the curriculum to the study of adulthood and aging.
+Lomranz received his B.A. in psychology and philosophy from Tel Aviv University in 1965, and then went on to earn his Ph.D. in clinical psychology at Duke University in 1971.
+He spent most of his professional career at Tel Aviv University, where he eventually became a professor and developed the curriculum for the study of adulthood and aging.

 Lomranz has devoted most of his academic life to gerontology, particularly from the psychological-clinical aspect.
 He established the unit for the psychology of adulthood and aging at Tel Aviv University, which eventually became the Herczeg Institute on Aging.

 He also established the special M.A. program for clinical-gerontological psychology at the Ruppin Academic Center, which focuses on therapy for the mature and elderly.

 During the years 2000-2004, he served as head of the Israel Gerontological Society.

-Today, he is head of the Frenkel Research Fund for Research on Holocaust Survivors at the Tel-Aviv University and a board member of Amacha - National Israeli Center for Psychological Support of Survivors of the Holocaust and the Second Generation.
+He is presently the head of the Frenkel Research Fund for Research on Holocaust Survivors at the Tel-Aviv University and a board member of Amacha - National Israeli Center for Psychological Support of Survivors of the Holocaust and the Second Generation.
 He is the Program Director of Creative Aging in Eshel: The Association for the Planning and Development Services for the Aged in Israel.

 Outside his academic life, Lomranz is an art collector and enthusiast.
 He learned to play piano and paint at a relatively advanced age and has exhibited his own work in Jaffa.

 Research

 Lomranz has developed a gerontological-humanistic approach, devoted to those who are coping with mental distress or existential crises.
 At the root of his research are the principles of developmental psychology.
 His studies focus on various topics related to psychological space and time, mental health in old age, the mental adjustment of Holocaust survivors, and conditions of stress and trauma on the personal, social and national levels.

-He has been particularly interested in the psychological meanings we give the physical-objective dimensions of space, shedding light on the differences in the way people establish their psychological worlds.
+He has been particularly interested in the psychological meanings individuals give the physical-objective dimensions of space, shedding light on the differences in the way people establish their psychological worlds.